BenjaminSmall94/reading-notes/Code301/Class-04.md

 There are many cool ways to force code to be displayed or not with either functions or inline operators.
 More information can be found [Here](https://reactjs.org/docs/conditional-rendering.html)

 ## Things I want to know more about

+I just want practice doing it.
+Bootstraps is a pretty cool tool that I'll just need to build familiarity with.